 The Journal Lookup Tool contains information that indicates how you can use articles from a particular journal.
 It will tell you if you can post a pdf in your course shell or if you need to use a persistent link.
 Check the License Look-up Tutorials to learn how to use the Journal Lookup Tool to find what format you can deliver electronic journal resources to your students.

 a) Some journals only allow you to redistribute material through a persistent or stable link.
 (Link is Green in the Look-up Tool)

 c) A few e-journals do not allow any redistribution of classroom use from their journal database (For example: Harvard Business Review).
-These you can direct to Library E-reserves for copyright checking. (a journal Link is marked Red in the Look-up Tool
+For these, you can contact Library E-reserves for copyright checking.
+(Link is marked Red in the Look-up Tool)

-Some e-book collections in the Ryerson University collection can be freely linked to if you would like to use an e-book for teaching purposes.
+Some e-books in the Ryerson Library collection can be freely linked to if you would like to use an e-book for teaching purposes.
 You can provide the student a url of the “Permanent Link” which is clearly marked in the Library Catalogue record for the e-book for them to access.
 These vendors allow links to their books for teaching purposes and allow multiple students to access the resource:

 - Morgan and Claypool

 - Oxford Reference Online

 If the e-book vendor is not on the list above, please send an e-mail to firstname.lastname@example.org.
 They will see if a licence can be obtained that will support teaching from an online book.
 (Some licences only allow one concurrent user which is not suitable for teaching use.)

 Images from ARTstor